tramanh06/rpms/README.md

 RPMS - Reviewer-Paper Matching System
 -------------------------------------

-A text-based system to match paper with relevant reviewers.
+A text-based system to match paper with relevant reviewers, loosely based on Toronto Paper Matching System.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine